MarjoleinHordijk/PythonTutorials/docs/source/03_04_Visualization.md

 ### 2.1 Object-Oriented

-The object-oriented approach concerns explicit creation of figures and axis before plotting the data or performing any other kind of operation.
+The object-oriented approach concerns the explicit creation of figures and axis before plotting the data or performing any other kind of operation.
 This is the approach that we took in the first example.
 That is, we first created the figure and axes using ```fig, axes = plt.subplots()``` and then plotted the data using ```axes.plot(values_x, values_y)```.

-In addition to the x and y coordinates, we can provide a label as argument to ```axes.plot```.
+In addition to the x and y coordinates, we can provide a label as an argument to ```axes.plot```.
 In this way, we can identify different data series.

 ```python
 import matplotlib.pyplot as plt